Author: Bjørn Woll

 “Glimpses of nature from many different angles”

-For her debut with the Berliner Philharmoniker Marin Alsop has put together a programme that reflects her love of a varied repertory while also demonstrating her often astute ability to plan a concert along the most striking dramaturgical lines.
-In the present case we are dealing with a glimpses of nature from many different angles.
-By way of a tribute to her North American homeland, she is performing Aaron Copland’s Appalachian Spring, a work which for her is “the very embodiment of American nature and American folklore”.
-For seven years she was also the principal conductor of the São Paulo Symphony Orchestra, so she regards Brazil as her second home and recalls this home with a piece by Heitor Villa-Lobos, who likewise had “very close links with nature”.
+For her debut with the Berliner Philharmoniker, Marin Alsop has put together a programme that reflects both her love of a varied repertory and her sense of taut dramaturgy.
+The works allow us glimpses of nature from many different angles.
+As a form of tribute to her North American homeland, she has chosen Aaron Copland’s Appalachian Spring, a work which for her is “the very embodiment of American nature and American folklore”.
+For seven years, Alsop was also the principal conductor of the São Paulo Symphony Orchestra; she regards Brazil as her second home, and reflects this through a piece by Heitor Villa-Lobos, who likewise had “very close links with nature”.

 Fire Music is by Brett Dean, who was himself a member of the Berliner Philharmoniker until 1999.
 It relates to the devastating bushfires that ravaged Australia in 2009.
-“But it is also about fire as a source of renewal,” Marin Alsop explains the manifold relationships and associations contained in a programme completed by the world premiere of a piece, Day Night Day, by the Finnish composer Outi Tarkiainen, whose music is inspired by her native Lapland.
+“But it is also about fire as a source of renewal,” says Alsop, explaining the manifold relationships and associations contained in a programme completed by the world premiere of a piece, Day Night Day, by the Finnish composer Outi Tarkiainen, whose music is inspired by Lapland, where she was born.

 Music as a way of opening doors